Isaac Alcalay

-Isaac Abraham Alcalay (November 11, 1881 – December 29, 1978) was a Bulgarian-born Jew who served as Chief Rabbi of Serbia and Yugoslavia as well as a leading of American Sephardic Jews.
+Isaac Abraham Alcalay (November 11, 1881 – December 29, 1978) was a Bulgarian-born Jew who served as Chief Rabbi of Serbia and Yugoslavia as well as a leader of American Sephardic Jews.

 Life

 Alcalay was born on November 11, 1881 in Sofia, Bulgaria, the son of Rabbi Abraham Alcalay and Rifka Arditti.

 Alcalay studied in the Vienna rabbinical seminary and graduated from the University of Vienna in 1908.
 In 1909, he was appointed Chief Rabbi of Belgrade and of Serbia.
 He served as an emissary of the Serbian government from 1915 to 1918, visiting America on a mission in 1918 on behalf of Serbian Jews and writing about the Serbian Jews in the American Jewish Year Book.
 He founded the Rabbinical Federation of Yugoslavia in 1923, serving as its first president and helping edit its annual Jevrejski Almanah.
 In 1923, King Alexander I appointed him Chief Rabbi of Yugoslavia.
 He attended the first Sephardi Congress in 1925, where he was elected vice-president of the World Sephardi Federation.
 In the years prior to the Holocaust, he was a central and unifying figure for Yugoslav Jewry.
-In 1928, he published a study of Jews through the Balkans in the late-19th century and the early-20th century.
+In 1928, he published a study of Jews through the Balkans in the late 19th century and the early 20th century.
 He received the Order of St. Sava in 1921.
 In 1932, King Alexander I appointed him to the Senate of Yugoslavia, making him the only Jewish member of the Parliament of Yugoslavia.
-He wasn't reappointed in 1938, when anti-Semitic sentiments were rising in Yugoslavia due to funding from Nazi Germany, leaving Yugoslavian Jews without any representation in the Parliament.
+He wasn't reappointed in 1938, when antisemitic sentiments were rising in Yugoslavia due to funding from Nazi Germany, leaving Yugoslavian Jews without any representation in the Parliament.
 He was a chaplain in the Serbian Army during the Balkan Wars and at one point president of the Yugoslavian Red Cross.
 He also wrote several research studies on the history of Jews in Serbia.